Orestver/TravelProgect/README.md

-# EasyJourney
+# 🌍 EasyJourney

-EasyJourney is the app for those who like to travel around the world you can get all information about weather, distance of your travel and your own travel plans.
+**EasyJourney** is an app for those who love traveling around the world.
+You can get information about 🌦 weather, 📏 travel distances, and 🗺 plan your own journeys.

+---

-## 📒Features
+## 📒 Features

-- get weather in any city
+- 🌦 Get weather in any city
-- calculate distance from one city to another
-- create travel plan for your journay
+- 📏 Calculate distance between cities
+- 🗺 Create and manage travel plans
-- great and simple UI
+- 🎨 Clean and simple UI

+---

-## Instalation
+## 🛠 Installation
 ```bash
 git clone https://github.com/Orestver/TravelProgect
 pip install -r requirements.txt